Dominic-Santos/doms_discord_bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a passion project aimed at providing better tools and automation for my local game store.
+This passion project was created to provide better tools and automation for my local game store.
 As a Pokémon Professor (Judge), I found the official tools to be severely lacking.
-To help alleviate some of the pain points, I’ve been developing this bot with features designed to keep the community informed and streamline daily operations — from deck checks to sign-ups and more.
+To help address those shortcomings, I developed this bot to keep the community informed and streamline everyday operations — from deck checks to tournament sign-ups and more.

-## How to use the bot
+## How to Use the Bot

 ### Installation

-Click [here](https://discord.com/oauth2/authorize?client_id=1398430497947779182) to install DomsBot to your server!
+Click [here](https://discord.com/oauth2/authorize?client_id=1398430497947779182) to install DomsBot on your server!

-OR
+**OR**

-<a href="#create-your-own-bot">Create your own bot</a> and install it to your server!
+<a href="#create-your-own-bot">Create your own bot</a> and add it to your server.

-## Roles based commands
+## Role-Based Commands

-Some commands are intended for server admins only.
-We recommend restricting access to commands based on server roles, which can be configured through your server's integration settings.
+Some commands are intended for server administrators only.
+It’s recommended to restrict command access based on server roles, which can be managed through your server's integration settings.

-Admin commands:
+**Admin Commands:**
 * /admin
 * /newsfeed

-User commands:
+**User Commands:**
 * /about
 * /decklist
 * /tournament

 ## Commands

 ### /about

-> Info about the creator!
-Me 😊
+> Information about the creator — me! 😊

 ### /admin check_maintenance

-> Check if the bot is in maintenance mode.
+> Check whether the bot is currently in maintenance mode.

 ### /admin toggle_maintenance <password>

-> Owner can set the bot maintenance mode on/off.
-Bot admin password is required.
+> Toggles maintenance mode on or off.
+Requires the bot admin password.

 ### /admin set_output_channel

-> Set the current channel as the output tournament sign-ups.
+> Set the current channel as the output for tournament sign-up messages.
-> It's recommended this be a hidden channel available only to staff.
+> It’s recommended to use a hidden channel visible only to staff.

-### /admin set_output_channel
+### /admin send_output_channel

 > Send a generic message to the tournament sign-up output channel.

 ### /admin update_legal_cards

-> Update the standard legal card data, this is used for deck checks and tournament sign-ups.
+> Updates the standard legal card data.
+This is used for deck checks and tournament sign-ups.

 ### /admin update_signup_sheet

-> Update the sign-up sheet, this is used for tournament sign-ups.
+> Updates the tournament sign-up sheet.

 ### /newsfeed set_channel

-> Set the current channel as the output for newsfeed updates.
+> Set the current channel to receive newsfeed updates.

 ### /newsfeed update

-> Check for new newsfeed articles.
+> Check for and fetch new newsfeed articles.

 ### /decklist check <deck_url>

-> Check if a decklist is standard legal.
+> Validates whether a decklist is Standard legal.
-> * deck_url: create a deck using the [builder](https://my.limitlesstcg.com/builder), then click Share > Copy Import Link
+> * `deck_url`: Create a deck using the [builder](https://my.limitlesstcg.com/builder), then click **Share** > **Copy Import Link**.

 ### /tournament signup <name> <pokemon_id> <year_of_birth> <deck_url>

-> Sign up for a tournament, if the deck is standard legal, the sign-up info is posted in the tournament sign-up output channel.
+> Sign up for a tournament.
+If the deck is Standard legal, the sign-up info is posted to the tournament output channel.
-> * name: Users first and last name.
+> * `name`: User’s first and last name
-> * pokemon_id: Users Pokémon ID.
+> * `pokemon_id`: User’s Pokémon ID
-> * year_of_birth: Users year of birth.
+> * `year_of_birth`: User’s year of birth
-> * deck_url: create a deck using the [builder](https://my.limitlesstcg.com/builder), then click Share > Copy Import Link
+> * `deck_url`: Create a deck using the [builder](https://my.limitlesstcg.com/builder), then click **Share** > **Copy Import Link**

-## Timed tasks
+## Timed Tasks

-The bot also has some tasks that run every so often
+The bot also includes scheduled tasks that run automatically at set intervals.

-### Update sign up sheet
+### Update Sign-Up Sheet

-> Runs everyday at 8am, updates the tournament sign up sheet.
+> Runs daily at 8 AM to refresh the tournament sign-up sheet.

-### Update legal cards
+### Update Legal Cards

-> Runs everyday at 7am, updates the standard legal cards, used for deck checks and tournament sign-ups.
+> Runs daily at 7 AM to update the Standard legal cards used for deck validation and sign-ups.

-### Check for new newsfeed articles
+### Check for New Newsfeed Articles

-> Runs every 6 hours, checks for new newsfeed articles.
+> Runs every 6 hours to fetch the latest articles from the newsfeed.

-## Create your own bot
+## Create Your Own Bot

-If you’d like to run your own version of the bot, feel free to fork, use, or copy the code in this repo 😊 A mention is always appreciated!
+If you’d like to run your own version of the bot, feel free to fork or copy the code from this repository 😊 A shoutout is always appreciated!

 ### Discord App

-You will need to create a discord app, follow the guide [here](https://discord.com/developers/docs/intro)
+You’ll need to create a Discord application.
+Follow the official guide [here](https://discord.com/developers/docs/intro).

-The bot will require permissions to post messages in channels and manage events.
+The bot requires permissions to post messages in channels and manage events.

 ### Configure the App

-Follow the example in config.json and fill out the fields:
+Refer to the example below and fill out your own `config.json`:
 ```json
 {
     "app_token": "app_token_placeholder",